-- To determine the protected revenue level, calculate the special education revenue received by the small school district in the previous fiscal year adjusted apportionment (PY Schedule B, Column O) and increase by the current year state funded special education COLA/net deficit. - 2.
+- 1. To determine the protected revenue level, calculate the special education revenue received by the small school district in the previous fiscal year adjusted apportionment (PY Schedule B, Column O) and increase by the current year state funded special education COLA/net deficit. - 2.
 Subtract the small district's current year entitlement, after the adjustment for regional provider services (Fee-For-Service), facility expense, the Joint Risk Fund related reimbursement expense from the protected revenue level to determine shortfall, if any. - 3.
 Multiply the shortfall by the ADA ratio for the remaining member LEAs.
 Deduct the resulting prorated share from the remaining member LEAs' revenue and add it to the small district's revenue.

-MENTAL HEALTH - SMALL SCHOOL PROTECTION ADJUSTMENT: (Schedule R, Column M)
+MENTAL HEALTH - SMALL SCHOOL PROTECTION ADJUSTMENT: (Schedule R, Column C)

-Under the current Mental Health funding allocation model, it is possible that a small district's proportionate share of Mental Health revenue is not enough to cover their FFS usage.
+Under the current Mental Health funding allocation model, it is possible that a small district's proportionate share of Mental Health revenue may be less than the revenue received in the prior year.
 To protect a small district from this possible shortfall, its revenue allocation will be adjusted to equal its prior year revenue allocation plus funded COLA.